Applying for financial aid seems like a daunting task, but the Office of Financial Aid is here to help.

 Important Dates

-After submitting the FAFSA or CA Dream Act, you will receive an award notification by mail that details the amount of financial aid for which you are eligible.
-There are two types of award notifications may receive:
+After submitting the FAFSA or CA Dream Act, you will receive a College Financing Plan, this will be sent via email and details the amount of financial aid for which you are eligible.
+Once you have received your college financing plan, you will need to follow these steps:

 Most graduate students are eligible for up to $20,500 each academic year in Federal Unsubsidized Loans and are eligible to apply for additional loans if needed.
 To apply, please complete the FAFSA or CA Dream Act.